 X-MEN: DAYS OF FUTURE PAST (PG13)

-The other title for this work could be The Wolverine Movie We Wished We Had Instead Of The One We Were Given.
-Because this is Jackman's film.
-As Logan, he has never been more interesting or charismatic than in this.
+The other title for this work could be The Wolverine Movie We Wished We Had Instead Of The One We Were Given, because this is Hugh Jackman's film.
+As Logan, Jackman (above right, with Nicholas Hoult, left, and James McAvoy, centre) has never been more interesting or charismatic than in this.

 Get a copy of The Straits Times or go to straitstimes.com for more stories.